Martijn-ATO/dcl-cert-gen/README.md

-# dcl-cert-gen
+# SoapUI-Cert-Plugin
-SoapUI plugin to generate a test certificate for testing DCL API.
+Java class to generate a test certificate for the ATO DCL